fmhahne/Compactons.jl/README.md

 # Compactons.jl

-Simulations for interacting compactons in scalar field theories with non-analitycal (V-shaped) potentials.
+Simulations for interacting compactons in scalar field theories with non-analytical (V-shaped) potentials.

 ## Prequisites